nahuc22/flight-booking-automation/README.md

 ## ✅ Implement automatic deployment using GitHub Actions
   - Create a GitHub Actions workflow to build and deploy the lambda
+  - Environment variables are stored in GitHub environment: `automation`

 ## 🧰 Technical Features